Treeniks/bachelor-thesis-isabelle-vscode/chapters/06-conclusion.typ

 == Future Work <future-work>

+#vscode is still far from perfect and there are many things can future projects may improve upon.
+To name just a few:

+/ More Clients: Now that the language server offers enough flexibility for other clients, it would be interesting to build Isabelle support for many more editors.
+  / Sublime Text: We already mentioned a working prototype for Sublime Text, however this prototype needs a lot more work before it can be reliably used.
+It does not retain decorations when switching files, in fact it often completely breaks when switching files.
+There is also no way to open state panels.
+  / Zed #footnote[https://zed.dev/]: Developed by the creators of Atom #footnote[https://atom-editor.cc/] and Tree-sitter #footnote[https://tree-sitter.github.io/tree-sitter/], Zed is a new editor that aims to disrupt the IDE space with its high speed.
+At the time or writing, the capabilities of extensions are still fairly limited, although language extensions in particular are now possible~@zed-lsp.
+It could be interesting to investigate a possible Isabelle language extension for Zed.
+  / Pulsar #footnote[https://pulsar-edit.dev/]: While the once popular code editor Atom has been abandoned, a community-led fork called Pulsar has emerged.
+While the user-base is fairly small, it is a very extensible code editor for which an Isabelle client is certainly conceivable.
+  / Helix #footnote[https://helix-editor.com/]: A modern terminal-based text editor with support for the LSP out of the box.
+Its plugin-system is still in the works #footnote[https://github.com/helix-editor/helix/pull/8675], so an Isabelle client is still not realistically doable.
+However, once it is, it may be a nice candidate.
+/ Multiple State Panels for VSCode: We already mentioned in @state-init that #vscode does not currently have support for the use of multiple state panels.
+This would require some work in the Isabelle VSCode extension, but should not be too difficult a task.
+However, since most users tend to use only one auto-updated state panel, this feature is not of particularly high priority.
+/ Update VSCode Version: #vscode is based off of a rather old version of VSCode: `1.70.1` released on the 11th of August, 2022.
+Because Isabelle adds its own patches, it is not completely trivial to upgrade #vscode to a newer version.
+Users may run into compatibility issues with newer extensions in the meantime.
+/ Custom Symbols: The `PIDE/symbols_request` notification currently does not relay custom symbols defined by the user.
+Instead, it only sends the default set of symbols defined in the Isabelle distribution.
+This makes it virtually impossible for a language client to support such custom symbols and should be changed.
+Ideally, #vscode would also support user symbols, however that is much more difficult to achieve due to the use of the #utf8isa encoding.
+In this context, it may be worth exploring other ideas for symbol handling in #vscode that don't rely on a custom encoding.
+/ More Active Markup: Currently, the only active markup supported with code actions is sendback active markup.
+There is other kinds of active markup however: `browser`, `theory_exports`, and `simp_trace_panel` to name a few.
+The latter for example is supposed to open a window that shows Isabelle's simplifier trace.
+Some of these other active markup types may also be possible to support with the language sever, but further work is needed.
+/ Indentation Support: As mentioned in @correct-formatting, #jedit has an internal function to automatically indent a theory document.
+This function uses jEdit buffer and other internal data to function and is not usable outside of jEdit.
+However, the actual indentation logic could be extracted, and the feature could be added to the language server.
+The LSP specifies a `textDocument/formatting` client request for formatting source files, which could be used here.
+Once such an indentation function is available within the language server, correct indentation for sendback active markup would also be possible.
+/ Updating Options Through Language Server: One potentially useful API to offer a client is the permanent changing of Isabelle system options.
+That way, the client could send notifications to the server, which then writes the appropriate entries into the users `preferences` file.
+It could also offer a request to get the value of certain options.
+That way, synchronization of #vscode settings and Isabelle preferences would become feasible.

-#TODO[
+// #TODO[
-  - more clients (Zed, the Atom fork, better Sublime Text)
+//   - more clients (Zed, the Atom fork, better Sublime Text)
-  - update State ID handling in VSCode
+//   - update State ID handling in VSCode
-  - update VSCode version
+//   - update VSCode version
-  - dynamic Symbol additions should be handleable
+//   - dynamic Symbol additions should be handleable
-    - refer to previous section that SymbolsRequest only gives compile-time symbols, not all actually current symbols
+//     - refer to previous section that SymbolsRequest only gives compile-time symbols, not all actually current symbols
-    - in VSCode difficult, but in neovim possible to add these dynamically as new symbols
+//     - in VSCode difficult, but in neovim possible to add these dynamically as new symbols
-  - code actions for other types of active markup
+//   - code actions for other types of active markup
-  - indentation as LSP format provider
+//   - indentation as LSP format provider
-    - in general, extract indentation logic from jEdit
+//     - in general, extract indentation logic from jEdit
-    - then also ability to use that logic for Code Actions
+//     - then also ability to use that logic for Code Actions
+//

-  idea: ability to update isabelle options through language server, making synchronization of VSCode settings and preferences potentially doable
+//   idea: ability to update isabelle options through language server, making synchronization of VSCode settings and preferences potentially doable
-]
+// ]